SvenBroeckling/phasesix-rulebook/published/gear_en.md

 ### Charges

 Items can contain charges.
 If this is the case, a charge is removed if it is used successfully.

+{% if world_book.identifier != "tirakan" %}
 For example, a professional emergency kit has 5 charges.
+{% else %}
+For example, a carafe of arcane potion has three charges.
+{% endif %}

 If all charges are used up, the item can no longer be used according to its purpose until it is possibly refilled.

 ## Weapons